epfl-ada/ada-2024-project-dondata2025/README.md

     - Worked on defining what a blockbuster is
     - Studied of genre movie on names
     - Studied on the case of Norwegian names (only on the results notebook)
-    - Updated the website to sho the findings of the analysis for the datastory
+    - Updated the website to show the findings of the analysis for the datastory